riconaranjo/COMP-3004-Notes/Sections/Section 2.md

 ![high-level-use-case](../img/high-level-use-case.png)

-`// high-level use-case diagrams contained in a box`
+`// high-level use-case diagrams are contained in a box`

 ### Detailed Use-Case Diagram